Under

 the moment, at least) has settled the personal and regional rivalry between

-the former named the TNC head, and the latter its spokesman.
-Despite the drama
+Abdel-Jalil and Ghoga, with the former named the TNC head, and the latter its

-that preceded the formal establishment of the council, all members of the
+spokesman.
+Despite the drama that preceded the formal establishment of the

-opposition have always been unified on a series of goals: They want to mount an
+council, all members of the opposition have always been unified on a series of

-to overthrow Gadhafi; they seek to unify the country
+areas in the west; they want to overthrow Gadhafi; they seek to unify the

-longtime Libyan leader.
+to oust the longtime Libyan leader.

 The